 I look for Polish traces around the world and present them to readers.
 I also write about my travels in and outside the Europe.

-Afrasiyab Africa Ainu American War of Independence Amsterdam Anders Army Arusha Bar Confederation Bernardine Cemetery in Vilnius Bronislaw Pilsudski Carpathian Uhlans Casimir Pulaski cavalry French Guiana General Sikorski General Wladyslaw Sikorski George Washington Gibraltar aircrash Harbin Helen Modjeski Home Army Jan Kiepura train Japan Kenya Konstanty Jelski Leon Barszczewski Lithuania Marakanda Mariefred Masai Mayans Merida Mexico Model 34 sabre Monte Cassino North America Partitions of Poland Podolian Uhlans Poland Poles Poles in Africa Poles in America Poles in Asia Poles in Brazil Poles in Kenya Poles in Lithuania Poles in Mexico Poles in Peru Poles in Russian Empire Poles in South America Poles in Sweden Poles in Tanzania Poles in the UK Poles in the USA Poles in Vilnius Polish 1st Independent Parachute Brigade Polish Armed Forces Polish explorers Polish Institute Ralph Modjeski RTW trip Sakhalin Samarkand Sanguszko Sikorski Museum Silk Road Simanjiro Sweden Tanzania USA Uzbekistan Vilnius Warsaw Wojtek the Bear Yucatan
+Afrasiyab Africa Ainu American War of Independence Amsterdam Anders Army Arusha Bar Confederation Bernardine Cemetery in Vilnius Bronislaw Pilsudski Carpathian Uhlans Casimir Pulaski cavalry Emboreet General Sikorski General Wladyslaw Sikorski George Washington Gibraltar aircrash Harbin Helen Modjeski Home Army Jan Kiepura train Japan Kenya Konstanty Jelski Leon Barszczewski Lithuania Maasai Mariefred Masai Mayans Merida Mexico Model 34 sabre Monte Cassino North America Partitions of Poland Podolian Uhlans Poland Poles Poles in Africa Poles in America Poles in Asia Poles in Brazil Poles in Kenya Poles in Lithuania Poles in Mexico Poles in Peru Poles in Russian Empire Poles in South America Poles in Sweden Poles in Tanzania Poles in the UK Poles in the USA Poles in Vilnius Polish 1st Independent Parachute Brigade Polish Armed Forces Polish explorers Polish Institute Ralph Modjeski RTW trip Sakhalin Sanguszko Sikorski Museum Silk Road Simanjiro Sweden Tanzania Tengeru USA Vilnius Warsaw Wojtek the Bear Youth council Yucatan